LYRA-Block-Lattice/LYRA-Docs/LoyalShopper-Customer-Side-Testing.md

 ## Testing Steps
 In order to test LoyalShopper rewards solution, perform the following steps:

-1. Register with Lyra bounty campaign (optional).

-2. Validate your email address by sending email to `info@lyra.live` with the subject `LoyalShopper Testing - Email Validation Request`.
-**Please do not start the testing before you receive confirmation.** Only validated email addresses can receive reward emails from LoyalShopper app.

-3. Make a purchase in LoyalShopper Demo Store.
+1. Make a purchase in LoyalShopper Demo Store.
 * Go to LoyalShopper Demo Store: https://loyalshopper-dev-store-local.myshopify.com/
 * Click on one of the items (for example, “Dark Roast”), and click `ADD TO CART` button
 * Click the `View Cart` button and then `Checkout` button.